mkner/basic-pid/docs/examples.rst

 One of the most fundamental is the wheel velocity controller.

-The following example is from the working code set of an operational Autonomous Mobile Robotic system
+The following example frm is a wheel velocity controller and is from the working code set of an operational Autonomous Mobile Robotic system and

+The WheelVelocity object is constructed with and contains a Wheel object that also runs as a dynamic process.
+The Wheel object contains a wheel encoder object, and a microcontroller object that has a functional interface to send signals to a microcontroller board that handles digital PWM and the actual analog electrical connections to drive the physical motors.

+A WheelVelocity object is derived from a base class that runs as a I/O process.
+This type of process has a buffer and buffering capabilities built in.
+It also calls a handler function at a time interval that can be set and changed.
+The handler function is where the PID controller is used.

 .. code-block:: python